Pittule - authentic souvenir of Lecce€3-€8

 Cultural significance of Pittule

-Pittule are deeply tied to Salento’s culture of conviviality and moments of community celebration.
+Pittule are deeply connected to Salento conviviality and moments of community celebration.
 Traditionally they mark the beginning of the Christmas season: their preparation is associated with the eve of the Feast of the Immaculate Conception, when families and neighbors gather to fry and share the first pittule of the season.
-Offering them warm to anyone passing by is part of a deeply rooted domestic and hospitable culture.
-More than just food, they represent a collective ritual that opens the festive period.
+The gesture of offering them hot to anyone passing by is part of a deeply rooted domestic and hospitable culture.
+More than just food, they represent a collective ritual that opens the festive season.

 Where